Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Background: The Wikidata collaborative knowledge graph

-Wikimedia Foundation provides public access to comprehensive logs, including the history of edits for all content and discussion pages.
-The editing activities for each page, referred to as \textit{revisions}, include metadata such as the page name, the name of the editor responsible for the revision, a timestamp, a comment, and a text description.
-The comment classifies the edit into a pre-defined set of actions e.g. addition, deletion, revert, undo, restore etc. The textual description adds context to the edit action.
+Wikimedia Foundation provides public access to comprehensive logs, including the history of edits for all content and discussion pages.\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Data_access}} The editing activities for each page, referred to as \textit{revisions}, include metadata such as the page name, the name of the editor responsible for the revision, a timestamp, a comment, and a text description.
+The comment classifies the edit into a pre-defined set of actions, such as addition, deletion, revert, undo, restore, and so on.
+The textual description adds context to the edit action.
 The data can be used for various research purposes to help and improve Wikidata practices.